 - Misdiagnosing the stroke as another condition

 - Providing the wrong treatment

-If anything like this happened to you or a loved one, talk to us.
+If anything like this has happened to you or a loved one, talk to us right away.

 Phil Russotti recently obtained settlements for two brain damaged individuals and their families totaling guaranteed payouts in excess of $16,000,000.